ISamAtlas/Torch/README.md

 Oh and, funnily enough, this wasn't actually ever supposed to be a video, this was supposed to be part of a larger datapack I was making.

+Edit: I just realize I'm talking about how inefficient it is rather than how useless it is